$425M Equifax Class Action Settlement is Sending Second Round Payments

 Equifax Class Action Settlement

-Photo Credit: Unsplash | Updated: December 22, 2023
+Photo Credit: Unsplash | Updated: December 21, 2024

-Estimated Payout: $125.00 - $250.00
+Estimated Payout: Varies

 Proof required: No

-A $425 Million class action settlement has been agreed on with Equifax over a massive data breach that took place several years ago.
+A $425 Million class action settlement was agreed on with Equifax over a massive data breach that took place several years ago.
 In September 2017 Equifax announced it experienced a data breach, which impacted the personally identifiable information of approximately 147 million people in the United States.
 A federal court approved a class action Settlement that resolves lawsuits brought by consumers after the data breach.
 Equifax denied any wrongdoing and no judgment or finding of wrongdoing was made.

 Equifax is also offering Free Identity Restoration Services to those who have had their information impacted.
 Those that qualify will be eligible for at least 7 years of free assisted identity restoration services to help you remedy the effects of identity theft and fraud.
 Services will be available for at least 7 years after January 11, 2022, which is the Settlement Effective Date for this open class action.